 |Obafemi Awolowo University (OAU)||–||59.30%||Good|

-*This assessment was first written by Toju Micheal Ogbe on the 9th of September, 2020 and was last modified on the 10th of September, 2020.
+*This assessment was first written by Toju Micheal Ogbe on the 9th of September, 2020.

 *Immense gratitude to the following contributors on suggesting and refining the parameters/factors as well provision of relevant data: Christopher Ewurum and Susan Chioma Omeh.